Research

 2. Assume an endless supply of qualified annotators

 In research settings, datasets are often publicly available and rather simple to label.
 Moreover, problem definition is loose or simplified, so crowdsourced and untrained annotators can quickly and cheaply label data.
 In the real world, however, data is often complex and private, needing a team of in-house, subject matter experts to annotate.
 Such qualified annotators are more difficult to come by and expensive to employ.
-Annotator availability is often limited by one or more of the following factors:Expertise: Medical records, legal documents, and other types of specialized or nuanced data may require annotation from skilled experts whose time is both limited and costly.
+Annotator availability is often limited by one or more of the following factors:Expertise: Medical records, legal documents, and other types of specialized or nuanced data may require data annotation from skilled experts whose time is both limited and costly.

 Assume an endless supply of qualified annotators